ibrahimroshdy/multi-arch-github-actions/docs/ci_multi_arch.md

 !!! note "Multi-Architecture Docker Images"
     This guide will show you how to build and push multi-architecture Docker images using GitHub Actions.

-Probably thats all you need to setup a multi-arch build for your project.
+Probably that's all you need to setup a multi-arch build for your project.
 The following is a sample GitHub workflow file that builds and pushes multi-arch Docker images to GitHub Container Registry (ghcr.io).

 ```yaml